 Locums working via Umbrella Companies will be classified as ‘agency workers’ under the AWR and therefore be entitled to equal treatment rights at their clients

 There are many Umbrella Companies in the UK of all varying shapes, sizes and abilities.
-The large, reputable, Umbrellas know where they stand on the AWR and mostly deal with it by going down the Swedish Derogation route (SDM) offering permanent employment to their Contractors, which was and still is proving controversial.
+The large, reputable, Umbrellas know where they stand on the AWR and mostly go down the Swedish Derogation route (SDM), offering permanent employment to their Contractors, which was and still is proving controversial.